So, you’ve decided to become a certified life coach!

 Though it can feel overwhelming, choosing the best life coaching courses for you is an important step to get right.

-The most important thing to do when narrowing down your options is to weigh up the criteria that we’ve touched on.
+When narrowing down your options, the most important thing is to weigh up the criteria we’ve touched on.
 From there, you can decide which institution’s methods work best with your personal goals as a coach.

-With the right amount of patience and grit, any of the life coach certification programs above are sure to create a competent coach who’s ready to start a life coach business and seize any challenge waiting on the other side!
+With the right amount of patience and grit, any of the life coach certification programs above can help you become a competent coach, ready to start your own business and help others grow.